OudomMunint/Unreal-3rd-person-shooter-4.27/README.md

 >   - `2016 MacBook Pro 15" (i7-6700HQ + Radeon Pro 455/16GB RAM)`
 >   - `2018 MacBook Pro 15" (i7-8850H + Radeon Pro 560X/16GB RAM)`

 > [!WARNING]
 > Nanite & Virtual Shadow Maps (VSM) is only available for Apple Silicon M2+ <br>
-> Builds later than `1.0` only offer Unreal Engine's Temporal Super Resolution (TSR) as an upscaling solution.

-> [!WARNING]
 > FSR 1 and FSR 2 are now Deprecated.
 FSR 3 is now available for the latest builds. <br>
 > FSR 3 requires a Polaris (RX 5XX) GPU or newer for AMD and Pascal (GTX 10XX) GPU or newer for Nvidia. <br>
+> FSR 3 implementation in this project is consist of the upscaling component, no frame generation. <br>
+> Currently FSR 3 is only available for Windows builds, macOS would still have TSR.

 > [!TIP]
-> Options for FSR 3 are available in the graphics settings.
+> Options for FSR 3 are available in the graphics settings for windows builds.

 # FSR commands.
 For (v1.0) build.
 - For mac users: replace `r.FidelityFX.FSR2` with `r.FidelityFX.FSR1`